Save to My DOJO

 Occasionally, you’ll need to (re)connect an existing VHDX file to an existing virtual machine.
 Sometimes, you have to rebuild the virtual machine because its XML file was damaged.
 I sometimes do this because I have VHDX files that I use for templates that I can usually patch offline, but sometimes need to bring online.

 While not directly related to the preceding, there are times when a virtual machine loses the ability to open a VHDX.
-This is invariably the rest of an administrator or security application removing necessary permissions from the VHDX file, often by erroneously setting inheritance from its containing folder.
+This is invariably the result of an administrator or security application removing necessary permissions from the VHDX file, often by erroneously setting inheritance from its containing folder.

 Both problems have the same solution: use the attach directions.
 Hyper-V will automatically set the permissions as necessary when it connects the VHDX to the virtual machine.